 How to Set up Microsoft Family Safety Group

-Setting up a Microsoft Family Safety group helps you manage your family’s digital life and ensure safer online experiences for your children.
+Setting up a Microsoft Family Safety group lets you manage your family’s online activities and keep kids safer on computers and Xbox.
+This group is a central place where you can set rules for your children’s devices.

-Microsoft Family Safety is a service that gives parents tools to monitor screen time, filter content, and manage app and game purchases on Windows devices, Xbox consoles, and Android phones.
+Microsoft Family Safety provides tools to help you control screen time, block unwanted websites, and approve or deny app and game purchases.
+You can use it on Windows PCs, Xbox, and Android phones.

-You can establish a family group in just a few minutes, adding family members as either adults or children.
-This allows you to set specific rules for each child, such as daily screen time limits or age-appropriate content filters for apps and games.
+Creating a family group is quick, often taking just a few minutes.
+You can add family members as either adults or children.
+Then, you set specific rules for each child, like daily screen time limits or content filters based on their age.

 Go to account.microsoft.com/family and sign in with your Microsoft account.
 Create a family group by clicking “Create a family group” or “Add a family member.”
 Invite others by email and assign their roles to set up your group.